Old-Man-Nerds/chowdown/_recipes/squash-dip.md

 - Serve warm, cold or room temperature as-is or add in yogurt, a drizzle of Sriracha or another hot sauce, and/or cilantro, thyme, paprika and/or cumin for garnish.

 ---

+Found this after a Google search on [Ohmyveggies.com](https://ohmyveggies.com/acorn-squash-caramelized-onion-dip/).
+Make a great vegan dip if you leave out the yogurt.
+I've successfully substituted other hard winter squash for acorn squash.

+-- Schwan